-Apart from his operatic endeavors, Blake has performed numerous oratorio, concert, and theatrical works throughout the United States.
-His concert performances include Nicolas in Britten’s St. Nicolas (Canterbury Choral Society, NYC), Bach’s B-Minor Mass (Canterbury Choral Society, NYC), The Evangelist in Bach’s The Passion According to St. Matthew (Canterbury Choral Society, NYC), Handel’s Messiah (Tampa Oratorio Singers), Bach’s Magnificat (Key Chorale), Beethoven’s Mass in C Major (Key Chorale), Uriel in Haydn’s The Creation (Gregory Kunde Chorale), Mozart’s Requiem (Astoria Symphony), Haydn’s Lord Nelson Mass (Astoria Symphony), and Handel’s Ode on St. Cecilia’s Day (Gregory Kunde Chorale).
-He also notably performed the North American Premiere of a new adaptation of The St. Matthew’s Passion written by Eastern Orthodox Arch Bishop Metropolitan Hilarion Alfeyev with the Salome Chamber Ensemble and New York Virtuosic Singers at St. Paul the Apostle Church in New York City, attended by the Arch Bishop himself.
+Notable concert performances include Tenor Soloist in Liebeslieder Walzer with New York City Ballet, Nicolas in Britten’s St. Nicolas, The Evangelist in Bach’s The Passion According to St. Matthew, and tenor soloist in Bach’s B-Minor Mass with Canterbury Choral Society, NYC, Handel’s Messiah (Tampa Oratorio Singers), Tenor Soloist in Verdi Requiem and Bach’s B-Minor Mass with Choral Artists of Sarasota, Bach’s Magnificat and Beethoven’s Mass in C Major with Key Chorale, Uriel in Haydn’s The Creation and Handel’s Ode on St. Cecilia’s Day with the Gregory Kunde Chorale, and Mozart’s Requiem and Haydn’s Lord Nelson Mass with Astoria Symphony.
+He also performed the North American Premiere of a new adaptation of The St. Matthew’s Passion written by Eastern Orthodox Arch Bishop Metropolitan Hilarion Alfeyev with the Salome Chamber Ensemble and New York Virtuosic Singers at St. Paul the Apostle Church in New York City, attended by the Arch Bishop himself.

-At the theatre, Blake has appeared as Tony Candolino in Masterclass with The Human Race Theatre at The Loft Theatre in Dayton, Ohio; Theo Van Gogh in Van Gogh’s Ear presented by Ensemble for the Romantic Century in association with The Clark Institute in Great Barrington, Massachusetts; and Singer in Tchaikovsky: None but the Lonely Heart with Ensemble for the Romantic Century.
+At the theatre, Blake has appeared as Tony Candolino in Masterclass with The Human Race Theatre at The Loft Theatre in Dayton, Ohio; Theo Van Gogh in Van Gogh’s Ear presented by Ensemble for the Romantic Century in association with The Clark Institute in Great Barrington, Massachusetts; and Singer in Tchaikovsky: None but the Lonely Heart with Ensemble for the Romantic Century at BAM.

 Blake’s awards and honors include a Career Bridges Grant from The Schuyler Foundation (2014), Winner of The American Prize: Friederich and Virginia Schorr Memorial Art Song Competition (2011), Honorable Mention in The Rochester Oratorio Society Classical Idol V Competition (2011), a Palm Beach Opera Guild Encouragement Award (2011) and Honorable Mention in the Eisenberg-Fried Concerto Competition (2010).
 He has also placed as a finalist in The Fritz and Lavinia Jensen Foundation Vocal Competition (2013), The Arkadi Foundation Classical Idol Competition (Top 10, 2013), and The New York Lyric Opera Theatre Vocal Competition (2010).
 Blake holds both a Master of Music and Professional Studies Degree from the Manhattan School of Music where he was the recipient of the Rodgers and Hammerstein Scholarship Award/Richard Rodgers Scholar and received his Bachelor of Music degree from The Eastman School of Music where he was the recipient of a Howard Hanson Scholarship.